tobias-weiss-ai-xr/opendesk-edu/docs/architecture.md

 As the OX AppSuite is using an application specific format to get e.g. users provisioned, there is also a specific connector component that links the provisioning service to the OX AppSuite, it is called the [OX Connector](https://docs.software-univention.de/manual/5.0/de/mail/ox-connector.html).

-The [OX SOAP API](https://oxpedia.org/wiki/index.php?title=Open-Xchange_Provisioning_using_SOAP) is used by the OX Connector to synchronize information about the follow OX AppSuite objects:
+The [OX SOAP API](https://oxpedia.org/wiki/index.php?title=Open-Xchange_Provisioning_using_SOAP) is used by the OX Connector to synchronize information about the following OX AppSuite objects:
 - Contexts
 - Functional Mailboxes
 - Groups